HOME-LIFE

 Tip!
 Don't add herbs and spices directly over food while cooking, the moisture from the steam will affect the quality and could lead to mold issues.
 Instead, add some to your hands and then transfer it to the dish.

-Highly acidic foods such as tomatoes and fruit can be stored for 12-18 months in the pantry.
+Highly acidic foods that have been preserved by canning, such as tomatoes and fruit, can be stored for 12–18 months in the pantry.

-Less acidic foods such as meat and veggies can be stored for 2-4 years.
+Less acidic foods, such as meat and veggies, can be stored for 2-4 years if they have been preserved correctly through pressure canning.

 Please note that these only apply if canning was done 100% correctly and stored in a cool, dry place.